byte

 }

-You will most often want a byte
+You will most often use the byte

 // This array of 4 bytes